If E.T. didn’t phone home, he’d be hiding out in Moab rock climbing. Find out why this otherworldly destination tops most climbers’ best-of lists.

 What to bring for gear

-The Moab rock climbing is as varied as the rock formations themselves.
+Moab’s rock climbing is as varied as the rock formations themselves, which is why it tops the list as the best place for climbing in Utah.
 You’ll want a mountain of cams in all sizes, so bring yours and all your friends’ cams to protect the parallel-sided splitter cracks of the Wingate sandstone.
 Don’t forget your jumars and etriers for the exciting, muddy aid climbs of the Fisher Towers.
 You may also want to pack a substantial rack of quickdraws for the well-protected slopers, pockets and jugs of the Theater and the Cinema or the hard, sustained crimping of Mill Creek.
 Heck, you may as well throw in light static lines for all the canyoneering you will want to do on your rest days!
 Depending on the area you are going to, this combination of gear may vary or combine, so let’s look at the best areas to get the best of Moab!

 A brief note on Leave No Trace